sandberg-lab/Spreading-Correction/README.md

   --column BOOLEAN     If each column is represents a cell, otherwise each
                        row. (default: 1 (True), set to 0 otherwise (False))

-## unspread.py example
+### Output

+_unspread.py_ outputs a set of figures with diagnostic information comparable to the figures in the article.
+A log file is also saved.
+If the plate is affected a corrected .csv file will also be made.

+### Example

-The unspread.py script requires a table of read counts supplied as a .csv file with added information regarding each cell's index barcodes.
-For example from the first plate in the manuscript:
+An example from the first plate in the manuscript:

 |cell.name | N.index.name |	S.index.name |	0610005C13Rik |	0610007C21Rik  | ...|
 | --- | --- | --- | --- | --- | --- |